BAGM

 Side Splash is a similar concept but installed along the side of the countertop instead of the back.
 While not standard for quoting, side splashes are recommended when a water source is near the countertop edge to help protect adjacent surfaces.

 Most BAGM materials are fabricated in 3 cm (1.25″) thickness.
 In some situations, such as when clearance is limited by sinks, faucets, or appliances, materials can be milled down to a thinner profile.
-This option may involve additional cost and production time.
+Milling may not be possible with all products and always comes with additional cost.

 A full-height backsplash is fabricated from the same material and thickness as your countertop unless otherwise specified.
 This design has become increasingly popular due to its clean, seamless appearance and ease of maintenance compared to traditional tile backsplash.